-Modern hiking backpacks are made from whatever fabric you desire, from dyneema and kevlar to canvas and steel.
-Just remember there is usually a compromise somewhere in materials, but also that simple, tried and tested materials are unlikely to let you down, whereas that experimental new kevlar weave might delaminate in strong sunlight.
+Modern hiking backpacks are made from whatever fabric you desire, from Dyneema and kevlar to canvas and steel.
+There is usually a compromise somewhere in materials, but also that simple, tried, and tested materials are unlikely to disappoint you.
+In contrast, that experimental new kevlar weave might delaminate in strong sunlight.

 Although DWR coatings are helpful to avoid fabric wetting out and adding weight, covers and special 'waterproof' closures tend not to work in actual outdoor weather, so are best ignored.
 Remember, the actual ultralight hiking backpacks on the market will wear out quickly, so it's probably wise to pick a slightly more robust model with durable materials.
 But, again, your planned use is the key to choosing the right blend of weight versus durability.

 What's the best size for a hiking backpack?